MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

 1. Enter a **Reply URL** of: `https://sonar.maverics.com/acs`.
 We use this value when defining the `samlConsumerServiceURL` field for our Azure connector in the next section.

 1. Enter a **Sign on URL** of: `https://sonar.maverics.com/`.
-This field won't be used by Maverics, but it is required in Entra ID to enable users to get access to the application through the Entra ID My Apps portal.
+This field won't be used by Maverics, but it is required in Microsoft Entra ID to enable users to get access to the application through the Microsoft Entra ID My Apps portal.

 1. Select **Save**.